CassioBrenno/cassiobrenno/README.md

 Some highlights:<br>

 • I significantly improved the performance of legacy applications, reducing response times and increasing stability.<br>
-•I developed scalable APIs that support high transaction volumes (payments and PIX).<br>
+• I developed scalable APIs that support high transaction volumes (payments and PIX).<br>
-•I built and maintained complete sales platforms, with inventory management, shopping cart, and checkout.<br>
+• I built and maintained complete sales platforms, with inventory management, shopping cart, and checkout.<br>

 Always seeking clean, efficient solutions that generate real value for the business.